agavhe01/TakeBackV1.0/README.md

 - Total spending limit is calculated as the sum of all associated budgets
 - Budget breakdown is displayed in the cards dashboard
 - Card creation/editing modal shows selectable budgets as checkboxes

+### Transactions Linked to Card-Budget
+- Transactions now reference a unique card-budget combination
+- Transaction CRUD supported via API and UI
+- Transactions can be filtered and managed by card, budget, or both

+Bugs:

+budgets --> spent doesnt mean anything

+cards --> balance coult be updated and budget spents could be visualized

+dashboard -->

+deployment -->